-For all other gifts including gifts of stock, commodities or real estate contact Mid-America’s Director of Development or call the seminary at 219-864-2400.
+For all other gifts including gifts of stock, commodities or real estate contact Mid-America’s Vice-President of Advancement at firstname.lastname@example.org or call the seminary at 219-864-2400.

 Why should your stewardship include Mid-America?
 Our mission is to prepare pastors to declare the good news of Jesus Christ.
 This is good news that radically transforms the hearts and lives of those who believe.
 But “how are they to believe in him of whom they have never heard?
 And how are they to hear without someone preaching?
 And how are they to preach unless they are sent?”
 (Romans 10)